 Auto Bridges in the City of Batavia, NY

-Name/ Location Year Built/ Replaced NYS Condition Rating
+Name/Location Year Built/ Replaced NYS Condition Rating

 @ junction of Route 98 1952 4.65

 Law Street 1975 5.95

 River Street 1975 4.25

 South Lyon Street 1910 4.63

-Source: NY SDOT
+Source: NYSDOT

 It should be noted that Genesee County is responsible for maintaining and repairing all of the bridges in the City.
 Currently, the River Street Bridge is scheduled for replacement in 2017.
-There is no timeline for work to be completed on the South Lyons Street bridge.
+The abutments on the South Lyons Street bridge were set in 1910.
+The single lane span was built in 1982 as a "temporary" bridge.
+There is no timeline for the bridge replacement.